10.1 Financial Resources

 10.1.11.1 Credit Card Convenience Fees

-For all credit-hour tutition and fee credit card transactions, MCC implements a 2.85% service fee (convenience fee).
+For all credit-hour tuition and fee credit card transactions, MCC implements a 2.85% service fee (convenience fee).
 All credit-hour tuition and fee payments are received online through the College’s Touchnet PayPath Student Payment Center.
 The convenience fee (service fee) must total a minimum of $3.00, will be charged to the cardholder, and is non-refundable.
 Those payments made by students or authorized payers via ACH direct bank account information are not assessed this fee.

-Payees can make in-person credit-hour tutition and fee payments using cash, check, or debit card without incurring this fee.
+Payees can make in-person credit-hour tuition and fee payments using cash, check, or debit card without incurring this fee.
 However, as fees are automatically assess through the MCC Payment Center, payees will be assisted with the use of a device for completing any credit card payments.
 Students may also access the MCC Payment Center via Eaglenet by computer or mobile device.

 The following credit card transactions are not charged a convenience fee (service fee):

-• In-person Business Office charges that are not run through student accounts.
+- In-person Business Office charges that are not run through student accounts.
 Minimum use of credit card is $20.

-• In-person and online bookstore purchases - similar to normal retail methods, the bookstore pricing factors in the credit card charges and does not separately list a convenience fee (service fee).
+- In-person and online bookstore purchases - similar to normal retail methods, the bookstore pricing factors in the credit card charges and does not separately list a convenience fee (service fee).

-• In-person payments for registration for Continuing Education and Workforce classes in the Workforce Development Center.
+- In-person payments for registration for Continuing Education and Workforce classes in the Workforce Development Center.
 The pricing of these classes factors in the credit card charges and does not separately list a convenience fee (service fee) in pricing.

 Several other areas around campus may also charge the 2.85% convenience fee (or service fee) when receiving online payments.
 These areas include but are not limited to Arts and Letters, College for Kids tuition, etc. (Adopted, 10/2021)